lapasaranrainan-cloud/lapasaranrainan-cloud/README.md

 ## Hi there 👋

-I am a BS Applied Mathematics student driven by curiosity and fascination with Mathematics as I believe that every number has a story to tell.
+I am a BS Applied Mathematics student driven by curiosity and fascination with Mathematics as I believe that every number has a story to tell, whether real or imaginary.
 I enjoy solving problems that relays analytical thinking with real-world decision making.

 ### 🛠️Tech Stack
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat-square&logo=python&logoColor=white)